 Another minor difference is that I happened to start Patrick and Amy by having the exchange done “left loop through right loop”; whereas in my solo-braider double braid videos, I always pass the left loop around the right loop.

-A much more interesting difference is that the tightening here is done by each braider before they exchange loops.
+When team braiding, the tightening is done by each braider before they exchange loops.
 After the exchange there is no need to tighten.

-I don’t find this convenient as a solo braider, instead I only tighten after the loop exchange, pulling the right and left “braiders’” loops away from each other, which is another way to tighten the whole braid.
-I don’t recommend doing it that way as a braiding team, it feels much more natural to tighten against one’s own loops than to try to balance it against another braider.
-(Except in the case of double-tubular double braids—for them I recommend doing both types of tightening, whether braiding solo or as a team.)
+I don’t find this convenient as a solo braider, instead I only tighten after the loop exchange, pulling the right and left “braiders'” loops away from each other, which is another way to tighten the whole braid.
+It’s probably not a good idea to do it that way as a braiding team, it’s easier to tighten against one’s own loops than to try to balance it against another braider.

-That difference in tightening creates a difference in the way the hollow double braid initially turns out—it comes out rectangular on the horizontal axis when braided by two braiders tightening separately, but rectangular with the wide sides on the vertical axis when tightened by a solo braider pulling left and right loops apart after the loop transfer.
+That difference in tightening creates a difference in the way the hollow double braid initially turns out—it comes out rectangular on the horizontal axis when braided by two braiders tightening separately, but rectangular with the wide sides on the vertical axis when tightened by a solo braider pulling left and right loops apart after the loop exchange between the two hands.

-These two outcomes can look very different, because the color-pattern of the two “side” surfaces is usually quite different than the color-pattern of the upper and lower surface of the braid.
+These two outcomes can make the braid’s color pattern look very different, because the color-pattern of the two “side” surfaces is usually quite different than the color-pattern of the upper and lower surface of the braid.
 Even though the two outcomes look so different, there is no important structural difference between them.
 Both are hollow, and can be manually reshaped by inserting a narrow object to puff the braid out, and then (optionally) re-flattening it on any axis.